ofallonlabs/saeedmirshekari/_src/blog/education-experience-not-from-the-us-here’s-how-to-get-your-first-data-science-role-in-the-us.md

 ---
 layout: blog_base_fatima.njk
-title: Education & Experience Not from the US?
-Here’s How to Get Your First Data Science Role in the US!
+title: Here’s How to Get Your First Data
+  Science Role in the US!
 description: I’ve recently moved to the US.
 My education and work experience have not been in the United States.
 Can I get a Data Science job in the US now or ever?
-What is available for me here?
-How do things work here?
+What is available for me here How do things work here?
 Where should I start?
 Who can help me get up to speed and set for success?
 Keep reading to find the answer to all your questions!
 meta_title: Getting Your First Data Science Role in the US Made Easier | O’Fallon Labs
 meta_description: You’ve moved to the US with education and work experience from abroad and looking for a good job in the DS field.
-Here’s how you can get your first Data Science role.
 author: Fatima Haroon
 date: 2023-01-02T15:56:20.708Z
 tags: